I am a backend Python/Django developer and all around fun person.

 Multi-vendor App: Shopify application allowing a store to be transformed into Etsy.
-Running since 2014 and currently in version 2.
-The UI is simple (Django/Bootstrap/JQuery) but the internals are about 20kloc (thousand lines of code) and the queue is an engineering masterpiece.
-Using RabbitMQ a product promotion from app to store accesses 4 different APIs (services) to create the product, water mark the image, add the product to our email delivery system, and also manages all the files in a staging system on AWS S3.
+Running from 2014 to 2019, originally built on Flask.
+Version 2 is benifited greatly from a Django core with the internals at about 20kloc (thousand lines of code).
+The queue is an engineering masterpiece.
+Using RabbitMQ a product promotion from app to store accesses 4 different APIs (services) to create the product, water mark the image, add the product to our email delivery system, and also manages all the files in a staging system on in the cloud.

 Besides Python I am usually hanging out in places like...